Mambouna/pgturbo/doc/examples.rst

 Examples
 ========
-Pygame Zero has a collection of examples which you can use to learn by reading or modifying the code of the game.
+Pygame Turbo has a collection of examples which you can use to learn by reading or modifying the code of the game.
 You can also play with them!
-These examples aren't provided with a normal installation of Pygame Zero but they're available in the source code repository.
+These examples aren't provided with a normal installation of Pygame Turbo but they're available in the source code repository.
 To download them, follow the following steps:

-- Download the source code of Pygame Zero on the `GitHub repository <https://github.com/lordmauve/pgzero>`_ by clicking in the big green button and choosing **Download ZIP**
+- Download the source code of Pygame Turbo on the `GitHub repository <https://github.com/lordmauve/pgturbo>`_ by clicking in the big green button and choosing **Download ZIP**
 - Copy the ``examples`` folder whatever you want.
 - Delete the ZIP and the source code if you want to save space on your disk.